 Gay Animals Who Prove Same-Sex Love Is Natural

 Like humans, some animals are heterosexual, some are homosexual, and some are somewhere in between.
-Yep, humans aren’t the only ones born this way – giraffes, penguins, lions, and members of other species have been observed engaging in same-sex activity, too.
+Yep, humans aren’t the only ones born this way – giraffes, penguins, lions, and members of other species have been observed engaging in same-sex relationships, too.

 Let’s get one thing straight: Japanese macaques aren’t always.
 These primates often display bisexual behaviour, exploring sexual activity with both the same and opposite sex.